The China Syndrome: Reception

 John Simon said The China Syndrome was a taut, intelligent, and chillingly gripping thriller till it turns melodramatic at its end.
 He called the ending both false and bathetic.

 The film has a rating of 88% on Rotten Tomatoes based on reviews from 40 critics.
 The critical consensus reads: "With gripping themes and a stellar cast, The China Syndrome is the rare thriller that's as thought-provoking as it is tense".
 On Metacritic it has a score of 81 based on reviews from 16 critics, indicating "universal acclaim".

 Box office

 The film opened in 534 theatres in the United States and grossed $4,354,854 in its opening weekend.

 Response of nuclear industry

-The March 1979 release was met with backlash from the nuclear power industry's claims of it being "sheer fiction" and a "character assassination of an entire industry".
+The March 1979 release was met with backlash from the nuclear power industry which called it "sheer fiction" and a "character assassination of an entire industry".
 Twelve days later, the Three Mile Island nuclear accident occurred in Dauphin County, Pennsylvania.
-While some credit the accident's timing in helping to sell tickets, the studio attempted to avoid appearing as if they were exploiting the accident, which included pulling the film from some theaters.
+While some credit the accident's timing in helping to sell tickets, the studio attempted to avoid appearing as if they were exploiting the accident, including pulling the film from some theaters.